-- Expanding the number of businesses and voluntary organisations that work with the Supported Employment Service, who support people with a learning disability to access employment and volunteering opportunities. - Increasing the number of businesses and organisations in Bedford Borough that are committed to the Healthy Workplace Standards. - Supporting more residents to access the employment support offered by Jobcentre Plus and the Jobs Hub. - Reviewing the availability of a coaching and work placement programmes for people who are or are at risk of being classified as NEET.
-This could involve working with anchor institutions and local businesses to identify the number of opportunities to use volunteering and apprenticeship as a pathway to employment. - Considering how small and medium-sized enterprises that are unable to meet the cost of employing an apprentice full time could be supported to do so, including through utilising public procurement to maximise apprenticeship creation. - Reviewing the skills, supply and demand in the local labour force to ensure youth and adult education and training opportunities are well targeted to local business needs.
+Expanding the number of businesses and voluntary organisations that work with the Supported Employment Service, who support people with a learning disability and autism, to access employment and volunteering opportunities.

+- Increasing the number of businesses and organisations in Bedford Borough that are committed to the Healthy Workplace Standards. - Supporting employers to increase their understanding of autism and the mental health issues employees may experience, so that they feel better informed and are able to access relevant resources. - Supporting more residents to access the employment support offered by Jobcentre Plus and the Jobs Hub. - Reviewing the availability of coaching and work placement programmes for people who are or are at risk of being classified as NEET.
+This could involve working with anchor institutions and local businesses to identify the number of opportunities to use volunteering and apprenticeships as a pathway to employment. - Considering how small and medium-sized enterprises that are unable to meet the cost of employing an apprentice full time could be supported to do so, including through utilising the apprenticeship levy and public procurement to maximise apprenticeship creation. - Reviewing the skills, supply, and demand in the local labour force to ensure youth and adult education and training opportunities are well targeted to local business needs. - Supporting businesses and VCSEs to work together to develop volunteer roles, so that the skills people develop in their volunteering role align with the needs of local businesses.